rochabr/AzureMapsEnrichAndVisualize/README.md

 # Enrich your location data with Azure Maps

+There are many situations where you have a collection of addresses but they are not really useful unless you can know exactly what and where they represent.
+Enriching those addresses with the ability to be understood geographically opens up infinite use cases to leverage that data for proximity calculation and visualization experiences that can not be accomplished with addresses alone.
+The following steps show how you might easily prepare a set of address data for such scenarios.

 ### Pre-requisites

 To build this solution you will need:

-1. An Azure Subscription (sing up [here](https://azure.com/free) for free)
+1. An Azure Subscription (sign up [here](https://azure.com/free) for free)
 2. An [Azure Maps](https://azure.com/maps) account
 3. [Visual Studio Code](https://code.visualstudio.com/) and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed on your local machine

-### Creating a resource group
+### Create a resource group

-As a best practice and to facilitate tearing down the environment, follow [these instructions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups) to create a Resource Group in your Azure Subscription.
+As a best practice, and to facilitate tearing down the environment when you are done, use these [instructions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups) to create a Resource Group in your Azure Subscription.

-### Creating an Azure Maps account
+### Create an Azure Maps account

 Create a new Azure Maps account with the following steps: